norahollenstein/copco-processing/README.md

 This outputs new files in `ExtractedFeatures/`.
 These files can also be downloaded directly from the [OSF repository](https://osf.io/ud8s5/).

+A description of the extracted features can be found [here](https://osf.io/ud8s5/wiki/Eye-tracking%20features/).

 ## Data validation